neeraj-1622/heritage-ar/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Three.js community
-- Supabase team
-- React Three Fiber contributors
-- All contributors and users of the project

 ---

 Built with ❤️ using React, Three.js, and Supabase